Mitesh8199/Mitesh8199/README.md

 - 👯 I’m looking to collaborate on **any projects related to Data Science and Analytics**

-- 🤝 I’m looking for help with **Job opportunities in the field of Data Science**
+- 🤝 I’m looking for help with **Job opportunities in the field of Data Analytics**

 - 💬 Ask me about **Anything related to Data Analytics, Data Visualization, Machine learning etc.**